neildawson/neildawson.github.io/_work/eligibilityhub.md

 responsibilities:
   - "Identifying opportunities and setting direction"
   - "Overseeing a midweight designer"
-  - "Desk and competitor research"
+  - "Desk, competitor, and analogous research"
   - "Facilitating an ideation workshop"
   - "Exploring feasibility with devs"
-  - "UX, UI, and concept testing for one area of the feature"
+  - "UX, UI, and concept testing"
 results:
   - "Over 60% of monthly active users (MAU) viewed a factor impacting their credit"
   - "Over 20% of MAU took a suggested action to improve"
-  - "A well-received vision for our product, and purpose for our new team"
+  - "Now a primary growth driver for the product"
 ---

 ## Challenges